*rolls out of bed*

 “Hey, I was down there!”

-Secret passages to run from invaders or to avoid doing your chores.
+Secret passages to escape from invaders or from doing your chores.

 The castle dominates the town.